t-bowersox/goally-api/README.md

 # goally-api

-Backedn REST API for the Goally app
+Backend REST API for the Goally app